aoandrew/CollectivistCapital/README.md

 Continue to incentize those doing the early work but creating the tiers.
 Create clusters of partners by create equal traunch tiers.

-## Equitable Economy, Supporting the Creative Class, Open Source
+### Equitable Economy, Supporting the Creative Class, Open Source
-The discontent has never been higher.
-The economics of distress and the political choices people are struggling
+- The discontent has never been higher.
+The economics of distress and the political choices are those of people struggling.
+- The creative class has never had a higher platform, or one so intermingled within the business world.
+Art + business + strategy are mixing in ways never before seen or at least not rewarded at these levels.
+Or where designers could have so much influence on outcomes ofa business.
+- Open source runs more than half the worlds computers.
+The impact of open source has never been higher.
+We're starting to see ways of rewarding open source contributers and open source contributers are now creating more and more directly monetizable pieces of the application/technology stack.

+Hihgly skilled creatives/technologies and open source and creating more and more meaningful pieces of code.
+Collectives are alone adn creating meaningful ocontect patreron and open colelctive

 ## Appropriate projects